capriele/Crazyflie-Indoor-Position-Logger-Controller/README.md

 is a tool developed for two main reasons:
 - to get estimated position from the crazyflie
-- to control the quadcopter so that it follow a generated path
+- to control the quadcopter so that it follow a generated path if you like this project leave a start.
+Thanks!

 The software is composed by three different part:
 - a simple GUI for the user